-All newly acquired asset(s) must be identified with an identification tag affixed by the OEM staff at the time of acquisition.
-Purchases of equipment and furniture as well as components to enhance an existing piece of equipment or furniture with a unit cost of $500 or greater must be reported, however the OEM reserves the right to tag equipment and furniture at any cost.
+All newly acquired asset(s) must be identified with an identification tag affixed by the Asset Management staff at the time of acquisition.
+Purchases of equipment and furniture as well as components to enhance an existing piece of equipment or furniture with a unit cost of $500 or greater must be reported, however Asset Management reserves the right to tag assets at any cost.
 This will be determined by discussion with the Property Control Officer.
-After receipt and inspection of the new asset(s), complete and send a "New Asset Receipt Form" to the OEM.
-The OEM staff will then affix a property or barcode tag to the new asset(s).
+After receipt and inspection of the new asset(s), complete and send a "New Asset Receipt Form" to Asset Management.
+The Asset Management staff will then affix a property or barcode tag to the new asset(s).
 Assets purchased with State dollars are identified with a gold property tag or a barcoded tag number ending in "00".
 Assets purchased with Research Foundation funds are identified with a silver property tag or a barcoded tag number ending in "R0".
 See sample tags.

 OFF CAMPUS USE OF ASSET(s)

 When assets are used off-campus or at a facility that is not part of your normal work area, it must be authorized by the departmental Account Manager with a completed "Off-Campus Use Authorization Form".
-This form must be on file with the OEM.
-OEM should also be notified when the asset(s) are returned to the campus.
-OEM will only accept one asset per form.
+This form must be on file with Asset Management.
+Asset Management should also be notified when the asset(s) are returned to the campus.
+Asset Management will only accept one asset per form.

-A physical inventory of all asset(s) is conducted annually by the staff of OEM.
+A physical inventory of all asset(s) is conducted annually by the staff of Asset Management.
 Account Managers are provided with notice of the inventory at least two weeks in advance.
-Please notify OEM of any sensitive areas where departmental staff should accompany the OEM staff for inventory.
+Please notify Asset Management of any sensitive areas where departmental staff should accompany the Asset Management staff for inventory.
 Account Managers must verify that all assets that are used at off-campus sites are correctly recorded on the departmental inventory report.
 The Account Manager will also be asked to account for any assets that are not located as a result of the physical inventory.
-The OEM must be notified when a staff member leaves employment, especially when that person has been given approval for off campus use of asset(s).
+Asset Management must be notified when a staff member leaves employment, especially when that person has been given approval for off campus use of asset(s).

 LOCATION CHANGES OF ASSET(s)

-OEM should be kept informed of the location changes of any asset(s).
-An "Asset Relocation Authorization Form" should be completed and sent to OEM whenever asset(s) are moved to another room or department.
+Asset Managment should be kept informed of the location changes of any asset(s).
+An "Asset Relocation Authorization Form" should be completed and sent to Asset Management whenever asset(s) are moved to another room or department.

 HAZARDOUS MATERIALS POLICY FOR SURPLUSED OR RELOCATED ASSETS

-In an effort to protect the University at Albany community and the environment from exposure to or contamination from *hazardous materials that potentially may be found in assets to be surplused or relocated at the University at Albany, the following policy has been established by the Office of Environmental Health and Safety (EH&S), in conjunction with the Office of Equipment Management’s (OEM) policies and procedures.
+In an effort to protect the University at Albany community and the environment from exposure to or contamination from *hazardous materials that potentially may be found in assets to be surplused or relocated at the University at Albany, the following policy has been established by the Office of Environmental Health and Safety (EH&S), in conjunction with Asset Management's policies and procedures.

 1. Before an asset can be surplused or relocated, it must be evaluated by the end user or department representative to determine, if the asset contains or is contaminated with any hazardous materials, hazardous waste and/or universal waste that needs be removed before the asset can be surplused or relocated.
 This evaluation of the asset should include both a visual inspection and a review of any manufacturer's operator guides or specs.
 Please use the attached checklist to assist in the evaluation.